Stefan-Stanchev/Hello_world/README.md

-This is my first project i coding with pyton
+This is my first project in coding with pyton